You don't have to proceed with a test or treatment if you don't want to - you can say "no".

 (1) the purpose and goals of a given test or treatment,

 (2) current evidence on the benefits and risks of a given test or treatment,

 (3) current evidence on the benefits and risks of other tests or treatments that are available for their condition.

-Regrettably not all healthcare professionals stay up to date on medical research and evidence.
+Regrettably not all healthcare professionals stay up to date and consequently;

 Before agreeing to undergo a treatment, here are five questions your healthcare professional should be able to answer for you first.